18 Software Developer Success Stories

 I want to share how personal and collective responsibility paired with patience and consistency can help you build a profitable, respected business.
 It’s not easy, but it shouldn’t be painful.
 Here’s my story.

-Pat Mack (from St. Petersburg, FL, USA) started PVM IT about 12 years ago.
+Pat Mack (from St. Petersburg, FL, USA) started PVM IT over 12 years ago.

 My name is Pat Mack, and I am the founder and CEO of PVM, Inc. We offer software engineering services related to big data storage and analytics to customers in both the private and public sectors, ranging from local police departments to statewide public safety departments, to federal agencies like the Department of Defense and the Centers for Disease Control and Prevention.
 With this diversity of clients, we've gotten to work on some pretty exciting projects.
 They include: